hiteshbandhu/quinji-hitesh/scroll_screen_jpg/sop.md

 2. Enable "Developer mode" using the toggle switch in the top-right corner.

-3. Click "Load unpacked" and select the `ScreenCaptureExtension` directory.”
+3. Click "Load unpacked" and select the `SCROLL_SCREEN_JPG` directory.”

 ![alt text](docs_img/image.png)